West Nile Virus Surveillance Data

 The Nebraska Department of Agriculture investigates possible cases involving horses.
 For all suspected human cases, the DHHS and the local public health departments conduct investigations.

-A weekly summary of Nebraska vector-borne disease surveillance.
+A weekly summary of Nebraska mosquito-borne disease surveillance.

 A weekly summary of adult mosquito and arbovirus testing in Nebraska.